-Drugs Dependent on Gastric pH for Absorption Because famotidine lowers intra-gastric acidity, this may result in reduced absorption and Clinical Impact: loss of efficacy of concomitant drugs.
-Concomitant administration of ibuprofen and famotidine tablet is not recommended with dasatinib, delavirdine mesylate, cefditoren, and fosamprenavir.
-For administration instructions of other drugs whose absorption is dependent on gastric pH.
+······································ Drugs Dependent on Gastric pH for Absorption Clinical Impact: Because famotidine lowers intra-gastric acidity, this may result in reduced absorption and efficacy of concomitant drugs.
+Intervention: Concomitant administration of ibuprofen and famotidine tablet is not recommended with dasatinib, delavirdine mesylate, cefditoren, and fosamprenavir. intervention.
+For administration instructions of other drugs whose absorption is dependent on gastric pH, refer to their prescribing information (e.g., atazanavir, erlotinib, ketoconazole, itraconazole, nilotinib, ledipasvir/ sofosbuvir, and rilpivirine).
+Tizanidine (CYP1A2 S Tizanidine (CYP1A2 Substrate) Clinical Impact: Famotidine is considered a weak CYP1A2 inhibitor and may lead to substantial increases in blood concentrations of tizanidine, a CYP1A2 substrate.

-Clinical Impact: blood concentrations of tizanidine, a CYP1A2 substrate Avoid concomitant use with ibuprofen and famotidine tablet. f concomitant use is necessary, monitor for hypotension, bradycardia or excessiv